dotnet/dotnet-monitor/documentation/configuration/diagnostic-port-configuration.md

 #### .NET process in Connect `nosuspend`

 The `nosuspend` option indicates that the .NET process will not permanently suspend execution, and will continue to run even if it is unable to communicate with `dotnet monitor`.

-In this scenario it is possible that the startup triggers will miss diagnostics data generated during startup.
+In this scenario it is possible that the startup triggers will miss diagnostics data generated during startup, see the following table for more details.

 | API | Supported |
 | :-------- | :-------: |